GatoGraphQL/GatoGraphQL/README.md

       Header add Access-Control-Allow-Methods POST
     </IfModule>

-### Why have I included the 3-rd party plug-ins also?
+### Why have 3-rd party plug-ins been included also?

 Dependencies should normally not be added to the repository, however it has been done for two reasons: